-Due Diligence Analyst
+Due Diligence Analyst at MassMutual

 Conduct initial and ongoing due diligence analysis of asset managers and investment opportunities and ad hoc and routine research on investment related topics (Conduct the periodic delivery and review of aggregated information via data entry & automation (i.e. scorecards, performance reporting, due diligence summaries).
 Manage or conduct focused, short time horizon Due Diligence projects and projects that may have a long time horizon and broad impact across the company.
 Manage Due Diligence / Vendor interactions, such as gathering information, coordinating communication, conducting & coordinating site visits.
 Assessment of asset manager’s compliance program and governance environment.
 Consult with other departments to help them understand how investment issues and due diligence findings impact their areas of concern.